trexfeathers/trexfeathers.github.io/content/science/publications.md

 ---

 _Sharma MD.
 2010.
-Sexual selection in _Drosophila simulans_.
-PhD Thesis.
+Sexual selection in_ Drosophila simulans. _PhD Thesis.
 UK:
 University of Exeter._

 * The majority of my lab volunteering was spent helping with this thesis.
 Tasks